The brief

 Engagement and outreach plan

-Success in marketing generally comes down to four simple things:
+Success in social media (and marketing in general) comes down to four simple things:

 That’s called The AIDA Model, which was created in 1898 by businessman Elias St. Elmo Lewis.
 Yet it’s still very relevant and accurate in the 2020s.